pslisko/performa365docs/docs/howto/manage_document_templates.rst

 About Document Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Document templates are used for auto-generated documents, such as cerificate of a competed course.
-Information such as education name, learner's name, date of compleation and total education duration can be displayed in a generated document.
+Document templates are used for auto-generated documents, such as a cerificate of a competed course.
+Information such as the course name, learner's name, date of compleation and total course duration can be displayed in a generated document.
 The list of variables which can be used in a particular template is shown on the place where template is used.
-For example, on the course creation form, the creator can see a list of variables to be inserted in the user's certificate and thus choose a template which contains these variables).
+For example, on the course creation form, the creator can see a list of variables to be inserted in the user's certificate and thus choose a template which contains these variables.

 Add a Document Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^